NamesMT/roo-rocket/README.md

 # On any platform: `Mac / Linux / Windows`, run a command:
 npx roo-rocket --repo="NamesMT/config-packs"

-# Interactively config your troop if config pack have parameters
+# Interactively configure the installation parameters (if any)
 # Nothing more, enjoy :)
 ```